It’s been discussed endlessly by governments, both Democrat and Republican, for the last few years, but the TikTok ban is real, and just months away.

 However, it was the Biden administration that actually reversed this ban when it came into office – quite a turnaround from where we find ourselves today.

 Trump has said that he is ‘big on TikTok’, and has amassed around 11 million followers since signing up for the app in June.
-Whether or not he would stick to his word and stop the ban remains to be seen, but even if he did, it wouldn’t resolve the fears to American security that prompted the ban in the first place.
+Whether or not he will stick to his word and stop the ban remains to be seen, but even if he does, it won’t resolve the fears to American security that prompted the ban in the first place.

 What Can I Do if TikTok is Banned?